lextrack/Simple-Screen-Recorder/README.md

 <h2 align="center">Introduction</h2>
 <p align="left">
 Simple Screen Recorder is a tool that allows users to record their screen activity and audio.
-Here comes instructions on how to use the Simple Screen Recorder to create screen and audio recordings.
+Here are instructions on how to use the Simple Screen Recorder to create screen recordings and audio recordings.
 </p>

 <h2 align="center">How to use it?</h2>